alexfernandez/loadtest/README.md

 Wait the given number of milliseconds to answer each request.

-### Complete Sample
+### Complete Example

-The file `lib/sample.js` shows a complete sample, which is also a full integration test: it starts the server, send 1000 requests, waits for the callback and closes down the server.
+The file `lib/sample.js` shows a complete example, which is also a full integration test: it starts the server, send 1000 requests, waits for the callback and closes down the server.

 ## License